The Need for Air Filtration Device’s on Every Job

 - Clean equipment also reduces the chance of cross contaminating the next job.

-That's why making air scrubbers available on every jobsite makes good business sense, whether you get paid for them or not.
-They can keep your employees healthier and create happier customers.
+That's why making air scrubbers available on every jobsite makes good business sense.